Gageperrin/it-notes/it-topics/cissp.md

 1. Primary storage is fast, volatile, ephemeral, and generally small.
 Examples include caching, CPU registers, and RAM.
 2. Secondary storage is slow, durable, and generally larger.
 Examples include magnetic hard drives, optical media, tapes, and SSD.

-Primary sotrage is also referred to as volatile memory as it is temporary.
-This can often lead to getting "filled up" and causing the sytem to crash.
+Primary storage is also referred to as volatile memory as it is temporary.
+This can often lead to getting "filled up" and causing the system to crash.
 This can be mitigated by virtual memory which moves certain processes out of RAM and into the hard drive temporarily to give specific processes prioritized use of RAM.

-The system kernel is the core of the operating system that has complete control overything and relies on privilege levels for smooth and safe operation.
+The system kernel is the core of the operating system that has complete control everything and relies on privilege levels for smooth and safe operation.
 The system kernel drives the computing system.
 (Note this is very distinct from the security kernel which is the implementation of the RMC, not a computing process).

 Privilege levels establish operational trust boundaries for software running on a computer.